-Of such Patriots, Gen. Douglas MacArthur said, “My estimate of him was formed on the battlefields many, many years ago, and has never changed.
+Of American Patriots, Gen. Douglas MacArthur declared, in his notable May 1962 address to West Point cadets: "The soldier, above all other men, is required to practice the greatest act of religious training -- sacrifice.
+In battle and in the face of danger and death, he discloses those Divine attributes which his Maker gave when He created man in His own image...
+No physical courage and no brute instinct can take the place of Divine help which alone can sustain him.
+However horrible the incidents of war may be, the soldier who is called upon to offer and to give his life for his country is the noblest development of mankind. ...
+My estimate of him was formed on the battlefields many, many years ago, and has never changed.
 I regarded him then, as I regard him now, as one of the world’s noblest figures; not only as one of the finest military characters, but also as one of the most stainless.
 His name and fame are the birthright of every American citizen.
 In his youth and strength, his love and loyalty, he gave all that mortality can give.
 He needs no eulogy from me, or from any other man.
 He has written his own history and written it in red on his enemy’s breast.
 But when I think of his patience under adversity, of his courage under fire, and of his modesty in victory, I am filled with an emotion of admiration I cannot put into words.
 He belongs to history as furnishing one of the greatest examples of successful patriotism.
 He belongs to posterity as the instructor of future generations in the principles of liberty and freedom.
 He belongs to the present, to us, by his virtues and by his achievements. ...
 Duty, honor, country: Those three hallowed words reverently dictate what you ought to be, what you can be, what you will be.
 They are your rallying point to build courage when courage seems to fail, to regain faith when there seems to be little cause for faith, to create hope when hope becomes forlorn."

-And from Ronald Reagan: "Peace fails when we forget what we stand for.
+President Reagan declared: "Peace fails when we forget what we stand for.
 It fails when we forget that our republic is based on firm principles, that with them we are the last best hope of man. ...
 Peace is only maintained and won by those who have clear eyes and brave minds.
 In memory of those who gave the last full measure of devotion, may our efforts to achieve lasting peace gain strength."

-"Greater love has no one than this: to lay down one’s life for one’s friends."
-(John 15:12-14)
+"Greater love has no one than this, than to lay down one’s life for his friends."
+(John 15:13)